anquanscan/sec-tools/README.md

 [maskphish](https://github.com/jaykali/maskphish): Introducing "URL Making Technology" to the world for the very FIRST TIME.
 Give a Mask to Phishing URL like a PRO..
 A MUST have tool for Phishing.
 [Sooty](https://github.com/TheresAFewConors/Sooty): The SOC Analysts all-in-one CLI tool to automate and speed up workflow.
 [pwn.hs](https://github.com/Tosainu/pwn.hs): [WIP] Exploit development library for Haskeller
 [zap-scripts](https://github.com/sepehrdaddev/zap-scripts): Zed Attack Proxy Scripts for finding CVEs and Secrets.
+[protostar-iot](https://github.com/Sector443/protostar-iot): Statically compiled binaries of Protostar (exploit-exercises.com) in ARM and MIPS along with original source code